Sceptre/sceptre-core/README.md

 2. Run the image.
 You will need to mount the working directory where your project resides to a directory called `project`.
-You will also need to mount a volume with your AWS config to your docker container.
+You will also need to mount a volume with your Provider config to your docker container.
 E.g.

 If you want to use a custom ENTRYPOINT simply amend the Docker command: